jeremyjohnson7/cs3630_react_hello/README.md

 ## What I learned
 I like how new components can be defined to facilitate code reuse, and how the JSX resembles HTML.
-It is also interesting how the page is built dynamically by the client from static files.
+It is also interesting how the page is built dynamically by the client from static files and injected into an empty page.

 <br />